tiprankstipranks

 Cyber Security - Risk 1

-Cybersecurity risks could adversely affect the Company's operating effectiveness and operating results.
+Cybersecurity risks could adversely affect our operating effectiveness and operating results.

-The Company uses computers in substantially all aspects of its business operations.
-Its revenues are increasingly dependent on digital products.
-Such use exposes the Company to potential cyber incidents resulting from deliberate attacks or unintentional events.
+We use computers in substantially all aspects of our business operations.
+Such use exposes us to potential cyber incidents resulting from deliberate attacks or unintentional events.
 While we have not experienced cybersecurity incidents that materially impacted our operating results and financial condition, it is not uncommon for a company such as ours to be subjected to continuous attempted cyber-attacks or other malicious efforts to cause a cyber incident.
 These incidents can include, but are not limited to, gaining unauthorized access to digital systems for purposes of misappropriating assets or sensitive information, corrupting data or causing operational disruption.
-The changes in our work environment as a result of health-related events and the subsequent transition to increased remote work could also impact the security of our systems, as well as our ability to protect against attacks and detect and respond to them quickly.
-The adoption of some third-party services designed to enable remote work also may introduce additional security risks.
-We may face additional cyber-attacks as threat actors use supply chain or third-party attacks as a method for penetrating our computer systems.
-The possible consequences of such an attack include but are not limited to loss of data, damage to the Company's reputation, interruptions to our operations, and/or the need to pay ransom.
+Increased remote work and the use of third-party services to enable remote work also impacts the security of our systems, as well as our ability to protect against attacks and detect and respond to them quickly.
 The results of these incidents could include, but are not limited to, business interruption, disclosure of nonpublic information, decreased advertising revenues, misstated financial data, liability for stolen assets or information, increased cybersecurity protection costs, litigation and reputational damage adversely affecting customer or investor confidence.

 Macro & Political